 Social media is no longer just the future; it’s the present.
 With over 2.34 billion people worldwide on social media (and that number is expected to grow to about 2.95 billion by 2020), your business simply cannot afford to not have a presence online.

 Our goal is to help your B2B business be successful, whether that be in-person or online.
 Because social media is highly intertwined with everyday life, we want to help you choose the right social media platforms for your business.

-Identify your membership demographic
+Identify your business demographic

 The reason you need to determine your demographic is because different people are on different social media platforms!
 If they are on multiple, they typically use them for different purposes.
 Sprout Social has an informative report detailing the demographics on the top platforms, and depending on the type of people on the platform, that may sway your decision.

 Determine what social platform(s) your target clients are on most

 Whatever social media platforms your target audience is already active on are the places your business needs to be.
 Meeting them where they’re at will make them more likely to engage with you!
 Choosing the path of least resistance to potential clients will allow you to make the most impact without spending the most time and money.

 You can easily gather this information when you send your welcome emails!
 In your survey to get to know your audience better, you can ask what social platforms they are currently on.